Network resilience: Failures in critical infrastructure (CI) systems

-Besides the long-range spatial correlation of failures in CI, the spatiotemporal spreading of failures is also unique and worthy of study.
-One jam in some local area of a city may cause the subsequent jams nearby or locations a few kilometers away.
-These common phenomena are fundamentally different from the model assumption of the contagion model in the complex network sciences, including SIS and SIR models.
-Spatiotemporal propagation of overload failures follows a wave-like pattern~\cite{zhao2016spatio}, with speed independent of spatial network structure.
-This propagation speed demonstrates that the failures in CI are not only infectious to neighboring sites, but they also spread to sites at a given characteristic distance (measured by constant velocity) \cite{zhao2016spatio}.
-Confirmed in realistic blackout data analysis, the spreading of failures is non-local with both the topological distance and geographical distance \cite{yang2017small}.
-Theoretically, this non-local spreading features of cascading overloads could be modeled by adding dependency links into original network structures \cite{berezin2015localized}, as shown in Fig. \ref{figure1}.
-Although much progress was made thanks to the availability of big data in recent years, predicting the outbreak and propagation of cascading failures in CI networks is still challenging, yet pressing to become solved.
-It requires more fundamental understanding and modeling efforts to quantify the cascading failures in CI, enabling the design and improvement of system reliability and resilience.
+In addition to the long-range spatial correlation of CI failures, the spatiotemporal spreading of failures is also unique and worthy of study.
+One traffic jam in a local area of a city may cause subsequent jams nearby or a few kilometers away.
+These common phenomena differ in a fundamental way from events modeled based on the assumptions made in contagion models, including the SIS and SIR models, in the complex network sciences.
+Spatiotemporal propagation of overload failures follows a wave-like pattern~\cite{zhao2016spatio} and occurs at a rate that is independent of the network's spatial structure.
+This propagation speed demonstrates not only that CI failures are infectious to neighboring sites but also that they spread to sites at a given characteristic distance (measured by their constant velocity) \cite{zhao2016spatio}.
+It has been confirmed by realistic blackout data analysis that the spreading of failures is nonlocal with respect to both topological distance and geographical distance \cite{yang2017small}.
+Theoretically, these nonlocal spreading features of cascading overloads could be modeled by adding dependency links to original network structures \cite{berezin2015localized}, as shown in Fig. \ref{figure1}.
+Although much progress has been made in recent years thanks to the availability of big data, predicting the occurrence of propagating cascade failures in CI networks is still challenging yet pressing to solve.
+Greater fundamental understanding and additional modeling efforts are required to quantify cascading failures in CI and thereby make it possible to design and improve system reliability and resilience.